Tokyo: 1973–present

+Administration

+Local government

 Under Japanese law, the prefecture of Tokyo is designated as a to (都), translated as metropolis.
 Tokyo Prefecture is the most populous prefecture and the densest, with 6100 PD/km2; by geographic area it is the third-smallest, above only Osaka and Kagawa.
 Its administrative structure is similar to that of Japan's other prefectures.
 The 23 special wards (特別区, tokubetsu-ku), which until 1943 constituted the city of Tokyo, are self-governing municipalities, each having a mayor, a council, and the status of a city.

 In addition to these 23 special wards, Tokyo also includes 26 more cities (市 -shi), five towns (町 -chō or machi), and eight villages (村 -son or -mura), each of which has a local government.
-The Tokyo Metropolitan Government administers the whole metropolis including the 23 special wards and the cities and towns that constitute the prefecture.
+The Tokyo Metropolitan Government administers the whole metropolis, including the 23 special wards and the cities and towns that constitute the prefecture.
 It is headed by a publicly elected governor and metropolitan assembly.
 Its headquarters is in Shinjuku Ward.

+The governor of Tokyo is elected every four years.
+The incumbent governor, Yuriko Koike, was elected in 2016, following the resignation of her predecessor, Yoichi Masuzoe.
+She was re-elected in 2020 and 2024.
+The legislature of the Metropolis is called the Metropolitan Assembly, and it has one house with 127 seats.
+The assembly is responsible for enacting and amending prefectural ordinances, approving the budget (8.5 trillion yen in fiscal 2024), and voting on important administrative appointments made by the governor, including the vice governors.
+Its members are also elected on a four-year cycle.

 Municipalities

-Since 2001, Tokyo consists of 62 municipalities: 23 special wards, 26 cities, 5 towns and 8 villages.
-Any municipality of Japan has a directly elected mayor and a directly elected assembly, each elected on independent four-year cycles.
-23 of Tokyo's municipalities cover the area that had been Tokyo City until WWII, 30 remain today in the Tama area (former North Tama, West Tama and South Tama districts), 9 on Tokyo's outlying islands.
+Since the completion of the Great Mergers of Heisei in 2001, Tokyo consists of 62 municipalities: 23 special wards, 26 cities, 5 towns and 8 villages.
+All municipalities in Japan have a directly elected mayor and a directly elected assembly, each elected on independent four-year cycles.
+The 23 Special Wards cover the area that had been Tokyo City until 1943, 30 other municipalities are located in the Tama area, and the remaining 9 are on Tokyo's outlying islands.